fethiozdol/fethiozdol.github.io/_posts/2024-07-01-ht-startup-w-devops-p01.md

 ---
 layout: post
-title: How-to Startup with DevOps from Day 0 – Part 1
+title: Kickstarting Your Startup with DevOps from Day Zero – Part 1
 date: 2024-07-01 00:00:00
 description: |
   This blog series aim to stop you delaying DevOps for your new startup.